dhimanray/MWEM/scripts/Trajectory-data/Trypsin-Benzamidine/sample_cell/README.md

 ### Acknowledgment:
-The script `combine.sh' is provided by Trevor Gokey, Andricioaei Group, University of California Irvine, USA.
+The script `combine.sh` is provided by Trevor Gokey, Andricioaei Group, University of California Irvine, USA.